hyosung11/Launch-School/Courses/journal.md

 06:24 Ready to go back and tackle some more exercises.

 08:43 My elbow hurts today from crashing into the wall yesterday playing indoor soccer.
 Should my monitors be even higher?
 Keep looking up, right?
 I want to finish taxes today as Sohee gave me that look, tone and words of incredulity as to why I haven't done them yet.

+09:18 I finished my chapter of the Coding Career Handbook and I need to pee before starting on taxes.

+12:52 Back from dentist visit with Dr. Do and my mouth is numb.
+I am feeling strange.
+All is well though.
+Do a little more studying before I go and play ping pong with Louis.

+13:19 Time to play ping pong.
+As expected, I didn't get much studying done yet today.
+I still need to make an Anki card for `Refactoring Vehicles`.